-Salesforce sends email notifications with subject "Transaction Security Alert".
-The body of the message contains the policy that was triggered and the event or events that triggered it.
+Default email notifications contain the policy that was triggered, the event or events that triggered it, the policy's ID, and related event fields.
 The times listed indicate when the policy was triggered in the recipient's locale and time zone.
-For example, a policy is triggered at 6:46 PM Eastern Standard Time.
-The administrator who receives the notification is in the Pacific Standard Time zone, so the times show as PST.
+For example, a policy is triggered at 6:46 AM Eastern Standard Time.
+The administrator who receives the notification is in the Pacific Standard Time zone, so the time shows as PST.
 Here's an example.